National Bank of Rwanda

 The National Bank of Rwanda (Banki Nkuru Y'u Rwanda, Banque Nationale du Rwanda) is the central bank of Rwanda.
-The bank was founded in 1964.
+It was founded in 1964.
 The current governor of the bank is Soraya Munyana Hakuziyaremye.

 Location

 It is quartered at the National Bank of Rwanda Building, on KN6 Avenue in the central business district of Kigali, the capital and largest city in Rwanda.
 The coordinates of the bank's headquarters are 01°56'56.0"S, 30°03'49.0"E (Latitude:-1.948889; Longitude:30.063611).

 Overview

-The Bank is active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion.
+The bank is active in promoting financial inclusion policy, and is a leading member of the Alliance for Financial Inclusion.
 It is also one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Maya Declaration during the 2011 Global Policy Forum held in Mexico.